Flex Seal Reviews: Liquid Rubber Sealant

 Yes, it does.
 Clean the area of any debris and apply a thin layer and allow it to dry then add another two – three coats.
 Works great on concrete and adheres to everything.

 Dry time will depend on the temperature, humidity, and the thickness of the coating.
-Flex Seal Rubber Spray will dry to the touch usually within 2 to 3-hours and in 24-hours for a full cure.
-Flex Seal will also get much stronger over time.
+The Rubber Spray will dry to the touch usually within 2 to 3-hours and in 24-hours for a full cure.
+It will also get much stronger over time.

 It can handle normal rainwater and water pressure but anything intense it will not work against like fixing bike tires, the air pressure is too high.

-When using the Gallon Flex Seal the rules still apply as they do to the aerosol spray such as keeping stored in rooms above 60° and not to use on high heat surfaces surpassing 350° and to apply thin layers to allow for better results.
+When using and storing the Gallon the rules still apply as they do to the aerosol spray such as keeping stored in rooms above 60° and not to use on high heat surfaces surpassing 350° and to apply thin layers to allow for better results.
 You can apply this liquid with a roller, brush or dip.

 The only issues we see are that you can’t use it to repair tires because of the high pressure and you can’t use it on high-temperature surfaces that exceed 350°.
-The other thing is the terrible smell, but if something will save you thousands of dollars in repairs something that smells foul while it dries is alright in our book but do be sure to use the Flex Seal in a ventilated area.
-Normally we detest products found on infomercials offering you the moon and the stars, but this time maaaaybe there is some promise.
-We hope we helped you decide on whether the Flex Seal is right for your next household projects and if there’s something you want us to add to this Flex Seal Review about your individual experience drop us a line.
+The other thing is the terrible smell, but if something will save you thousands of dollars in repairs something that smells foul while it dries is alright in our book but do be sure to use this product in a ventilated area.
+Normally we detest products found on infomercials offering you the moon and the stars, but this time maybe there is some promise.
+We hope we helped you decide on whether or not this product is right for your next household projects and if there’s something you want us to add to this review about your individual experience, drop us a line.